 UW Dermatology 2020-2021 Interview Season Statement

 The faculty at the University of Wisconsin have historically taken a holistic approach to application review and interview selection.
 We are interested in the personal characteristics of each applicant and their potential for providing outstanding dermatologic patient care.
-With the transition to video interviews, our team is working to ensure you get a ‘feel’ for the program through our website, Instagram page, and virtual Grand Rounds.
+With the transition to video interviews, our team is working to ensure you get a ‘feel’ for the program through our website, Instagram page, virtual Grand Rounds, and “Matching with a Mask” YouTube series.
 We embrace the recommendations of the Association of Professors of Dermatology for the 2020-21 interview season.
 I welcome you to reach out to our Department contacts if you would like more specific information about our program.

 William Augenbaugh, MD

 Association of Professors of Dermatology Statement for 2020-2021 Application Cycle

 The COVID-19 pandemic has caused significant disruptions to medical education across the country.
 We understand that students’ anxiety about the upcoming application cycle has been heightened given the uncertainty surrounding COVID-19 related changes to curriculum and scheduling and how this will affect the residency application process.

 As dermatology residency program directors, we would like to address principal areas of the residency application process to hopefully lessen students’ concerns regarding the upcoming cycle and offer updated recommendations to dermatology programs and students.
 These recommendations are consistent with recent guidance provided by The Coalition for Physician Accountability’s Work Group on Medical Students in the Class of 2021 Moving Across Institutions for Post Graduate Training.

 Our goals in providing these recommendations are the following:

 - Encourage a consistent approach to residency recruitment across dermatology programs.

 - Advocate for equity in the recruitment process, particularly given the unequal burden of COVID-19 on certain populations and in certain geographic areas.